UNC-IDB Strategic Studies Fellows Program

 The UNC-IDB Strategic Studies Fellows Program (SSFP) is a truly broadening leadership experience dedicated to enhancing critical and strategic thinking skills.
 It is designed to increase the knowledge base for U.S. Military Officers, Non-Commissioned Officers (NCOs), federal government personnel, and private sector employees.
 The Fellows in this program will be challenged to step out of the comfort zone to think strategically and critically through a non-defense lens.
 As students, these Fellows will participate in engaging discussions with top scholars and academics as well as practicing defense professionals on the topics that test our national security framework and how the world of tomorrow is being shaped by decisions made in our past and present state of affairs.

-The UNC-IDB SSFP is administered by the Institute for Defense and Business (IDB) in collaboration with the University of North Carolina (UNC) Partnership for National Security, Indiana University (IU), the Triangle Center on Terrorism and Homeland Security (TCTHS), and the Triangle Institute for Security Studies (TISS).
+The UNC-IDB SSFP is administered by the Institute for Defense and Business (IDB) in collaboration with the Univeristy of North Carolina at Chapel Hill's Peace, War and Defense Curriculum, the Triangle Center on Terrorism and Homeland Security (TCTHS), and the Triangle Institute for Security Studies (TISS).

-Upon graduation, the students will receive a joint certificate from the IDB and UNC, 1.5 graduate-level academic credit hours from Indiana University’s Kelley School of Business, and membership into the growing network of UNC-IDB Strategic Studies Fellows.
+Upon graduation, the students will receive a joint certificate from the IDB and UNC with graduate-level academic credit hours associated with it, and membership into the growing network of UNC-IDB Strategic Studies Fellows.

 Application Deadline for U.S. Army Participants: TBD